adam-gaia/dotfiles/README.md

 ### Load balencing via

-K3s high-avalibility (HA) requires at least 3 server (master) nodes.
-I've got 4 rpis, so rpi01, rpi02, rpi03 are our servers and rpi04 is the only agent.
 I picked my vip arbitraily.
 TODO: make sure this isn't in router's DHCP `VIP=192.168.1.227`
 K3s needs this value on startup (see references for explination)